NamanVashishta/DevScope/HOW_TO_RUN.md

 - Click **Select Project Folder** → choose the repo to watch.
 - Press **Start Session** to spin up the monitor + triggers.
-- Watch the status log for buffer entries, Slack replies, and git context dumps.
+- Watch the status log for buffer entries and git context dumps.

 ---